 "Hi, it's mom.
 How are you, hon?
 You haven't called in ages.
 You know, dad is going on a business trip to the East Coast next week, so I thought I'd drop by and spend a few days at your place if that's okay with you.
 Let me know, okay?
 Love you.
 Bye."

 The young woman rolled her eyes.
-The last thing she needed now was her overprotective mother, not with an overprotective ghostly warrior around, that only she could see, and an overprotective soon-to-be ex-boyfriend who was sure Isabelle wasn't playing with a full deck.
+The last thing she needed now was her overprotective mother, not with an overprotective ghostly warrior around, that only she could see, and an overprotective and severely put out younger sister who was sure Isabelle wasn't playing with a full deck.

-But she couldn't very well tell her mother not to come, because, ah, that ghost warrior was not too keen on strangers, and didn't she want to visit her other daughter, Delilah, instead?
-But then Lilah and her roomates at UCLA were hardly the place for a woman of mother's caliber.
+But she couldn't very well tell her mother not to come, because, ah, that ghost warrior was not too keen on strangers, and didn't she want to visit her son, Jonathan, instead?
+But then Jon and his roommates at UCLA were hardly the place for a woman of mother's caliber.